Skip to main content

 Accommodation In Da Lat:

-We stayed in the Da Lat Colico hotel.
+We stayed in the Da Lat Colico Hotel.
 This was an absolute gem of a find.
-We don’t know if it’s because it was off-season or just because the woman was so nice but we bagged a private double room with private bath for 130,000 VND (€5) per night.
+We don’t know if it’s because it was off-season or just because the woman was so nice but we bagged a private double room with a private bath for 130,000 VND (€5) per night.

 The owner was an absolutely lovely woman who kept in constant supply of hot water (handy for coffee and noodles) and even did a wash for us for free!